CowboyH/MTurn-Seg/README.md

 Full text: https://creativecommons.org/licenses/by-nc-sa/4.0/

 ## 📚 Citation
-If you find this work useful or use this dataset in your research, please cite our paper.
+If you find this work useful or use this dataset in your research, please cite our paper.<br>
 **Note: The paper has been accepted at BIBM 2025 and is to appear; final publication details (e.g., pages/DOI) will be updated upon release.**

 **BibTeX**